deadbok/tinc-install/README.md

 ## Hosts

 Each hosts tinc configuration is created using host variables.
-A configuration for a a host connecting to two tinc networks, one of them using  bridge `br0` looks like this:
+A configuration for a host connecting to two tinc networks, one of them using  bridge `br0` looks like this:

     tinc_interfaces: